rockswang/java-curl/README.md

   - According to some real-world tests, some versions of the JRE have a bug that loses the *Set-Cookie* value.
 * The second way is to use Java's own CookieManager/CookieStore, but there is a serious problem, the API design is not reasonable, CookieStore can only have one globally singleton instance.
 That means in one VM, if multiple requests access the same site concurrently, then they always share the same cookies, this is not acceptable in many circumstances.
 * CUrl class implements a ThreadLocal-based CookieStore, each thread has a separate cookie-store, which solves the above problem perfectly.
-* In addition to the *--cookie/--cookie-jar* parameter, you can also use *getCookieStore* to get the CookieStore singleton, directly call its add/getCookies and other methods to read and write the current thread's cookies.
+* In addition to the ```--cookie/--cookie-jar``` parameter, you can also use ```getCookieStore``` to get the CookieStore singleton, directly call its add/getCookies and other methods to read and write the current thread's cookies.
 * Note 1: This class is slightly different from the CURL tool for convenience of use.
 Subsequent requests from the same thread do not automatically clear the cookie store.
-Therefore, for different urls on the same website, you don't have to add the --cookie/--cookie-jar parameter every time.
+Therefore, for different urls on the same website, you don't have to add the ```--cookie/--cookie-jar``` parameter every time.
-* Note 2: If you are using a thread pool, because the threads in the pool can be reused, to avoid cookie pollution, please add a cookie("") call on the first request in the thread, which will clear the thread-local cookie-store.
+* Note 2: If you are using a thread pool, because the threads in the pool can be reused, to avoid cookie pollution, please add a ```cookie("")``` call on the first request in the thread, which will clear the thread-local cookie-store.

 #### About CUrl.Resolver and its subclasses
-* *CUrl.Resolver* is used to directly deserialize the raw response byte array into custom Java object, such as Xml, Json, Html, etc., can be combined with DOM4J, Jackson/Gson, Jsoup and other third-party libraries.
+* ```CUrl.Resolver``` is used to directly deserialize the raw response byte array into custom Java object, such as Xml, Json, Html, etc., can be combined with DOM4J, Jackson/Gson, Jsoup and other third-party libraries.
-* In the implementation of Resolver.resolve() method, if *CUrl.Recoverable* or its subclass instances are thrown, then this fail can be retried.
-If retry parameters are specified, CUrl will automatically retry the given number of times or given duration.
+* In the implementation of Resolver.resolve() method, if ```CUrl.Recoverable``` or its subclass instances are thrown, then this fail can be retried.
+If retry parameters are specified, CUrl will automatically retry the given number of times or given duration
   - Example: Even though the server API returns a response of status 200, but the business level error is "Please try again later".
-At this time, even if the request itself is successful, you can still throw a *Recoverable* to instruct CUrl to retry.
+At this time, even if the request itself is successful, you can still throw a ```Recoverable``` to instruct CUrl to retry.

 #### About HTTPS
 * For sites with valid certificates issued by legal certification authorities, direct access is available.
-* You can specify a self-signed certificate (since 1.2.2) using ```cert(io, password)``` or ```opt("-E", "path/to/file\:password")```
+* You can specify a self-signed certificate (since 1.2.2) using ```cert(io, password)``` or ```opt("-E", "path/to/file\:password")```.
 * You can also use ```insecure()``` or ```opt("-k")``` to instruct CUrl to ignore certificate security checks.
 * Currently CA certificates is not supported.
 If you are using a traffic capture tool to intercept HTTPS requests, please ignore the certificate security check.
 * You can use openssl, keytool to convert between PEM/P12/JKS/BKS certificates file format, see Example 8.